The Secrets Behind the Logos: Hidden Stories of Iconic Fashion Brands

 Lacoste

-The Balmain logo has always been sleek and modern, but the latest iteration—a bold, single 'B' monogram—speaks directly to the brand’s architectural heritage.
-Created by creative director Olivier Rousteing, the updated logo, introduced in 2018, was inspired by the patterns and motifs found in Parisian architecture, particularly from the Hôtel de Ville and other significant landmarks in the city.
+The Balmain logo has always been sleek and modern, but the latest iteration—a bold, single 'B' monogram—speaks directly to the brand's architectural heritage and Parisian roots.
+Created by creative director Olivier Rousteing, the updated logo, introduced in 2018 as part of a broader rebranding effort, was inspired by the patterns and motifs found in Parisian architecture, particularly from the Hôtel de Ville (Paris City Hall) and other significant landmarks in the city where Pierre Balmain founded his house in 1945.
+The geometric, structured design of the 'B' reflects the architectural elements of Paris—the iron lacework of balconies, the patterns in wrought iron gates, and the ornamental details that define Haussmann-era buildings.
+This connection to architecture is particularly appropriate given that fashion and architecture share common concerns with structure, proportion, and the relationship between form and function.

 9. Fendi: The Double F and the Concept of Fun Fur

-The double F has become a symbol of status and high fashion, appearing on everything from Fendi's iconic Baguette bags to clothing and accessories.
-The logo represents the brand’s evolution, from a small Roman leather and fur workshop to an internationally recognized symbol of luxury.
-In 2024, Kim Jones, the current creative director, has expanded the use of the double F, incorporating it into elaborate knitwear, eyewear, and a new line of Fendi-branded tech accessories, blending fashion with functionality.
+The double F has become a symbol of status and high fashion, appearing on everything from Fendi's iconic Baguette bags (one of the first "it bags" that sparked the handbag obsession of the late 1990s and early 2000s) to clothing, accessories, sunglasses, and even furniture.
+The logo represents the brand's evolution, from a small Roman leather and fur workshop founded by Adele and Edoardo Fendi in 1925 to an internationally recognized symbol of luxury, innovation, and Italian craftsmanship.
+In 2024, Kim Jones, the current creative director of womenswear who joined in 2020, has expanded the use of the double F, incorporating it into elaborate knitwear where the logo becomes part of jacquard patterns, eyewear including sunglasses with prominent FF logos, and a new line of Fendi-branded tech accessories like phone cases and laptop sleeves, blending fashion with functionality and recognizing that luxury consumers carry technology everywhere and want it to reflect their aesthetic.
+Jones has also experimented with different proportions and orientations of the double F, creating fresh interpretations of the classic logo that feel contemporary while respecting Lagerfeld's original vision.

 10. Hermès: The Carriage and a Legacy of Craftsmanship